nkoep/nkoep.net/posts/hello-sapper.md

 [History API](https://developer.mozilla.org/en-US/docs/Web/API/History_API).
 This choice was mostly motivated by the desire to see what goes into writing a client-side JS-based router.
-Admittedly, my implementation suffered from a few annoying shortcomings as well as some outright silly design decisions.
+Admittedly, the implementation suffered from a few annoying shortcomings as well as some outright silly design decisions.
-One example of such poor design was my insistence on serving pages as Markdown files that were rendered on the client rather than serving pre-compiled HTML files.
+One example of such poor design was the insistence on serving pages as Markdown files that were rendered on the client rather than serving pre-compiled HTML files.
 Moreover, since every page was served dynamically, every request to the site